+&lt;sup>11 (...continued)

-&lt;sup>11 (...continued) that the primary cost of inflation to an economy was "shoe leather."
+shoes wore out more frequently because of the increased number of trips.
+Hence the often expressed view that the primary cost of inflation to an economy was "shoe leather."

 Both individuals and businesses hold money balances because it allows each to arrange transactions in an optimum or least cost way (e.g., for business this involves paying employees, holding inventories, billing customers, maintaining working balances, etc.) and to provide security against an uncertain future.
 Holding wealth or assets in a money form, however, is not costless.
 A measure of the so-called "opportunity cost" is the expected rate of inflation, a cost that rises because wealth can be held in alternative forms whose price or value rises with inflation.